lzhangao/Beer-CPG-Project/README.md

 | Barrels YTD       | float  |

 # Methods
-Email ingestion of CSV orders
-Azure logic app sends CSV to blob storage and runs stored procedure writing records into SQL table Raw order table to compile all raw orders from distributor Cleaned order table to compile orders with custom logic, new columns, data cleaning
+Email ingestion of CSV orders, Azure logic app sends CSV to blob storage and runs stored procedure writing records into SQL table

+Raw order table to compile all raw orders from distributor, Cleaned order table to compile orders with custom logic, new columns, data cleaning

+API-call to gather up to date companies records from HubSpot

+New views in SQL to reconcile orders and companies records.
+Import updated companies table to HubSpot